zyx124/BondYieldCalculator/README.md

 If the price is known and the rate r can also be calculated through this equation.

-If we are calculating r, the polynomial equation can be difficult to solve.
-We can use [Newton's Method](https://en.wikipedia.org/wiki/Newton%27s_method) to approximate the value into our desired range.
+If we are calculating r, the polynomial equation could be difficult to solve.
+[Newton's Method] is used (https://en.wikipedia.org/wiki/Newton%27s_method) to approximate the value into our desired range.

 Follow the instructions provided to input your variable values, the result will come out in a precision of 10^-7.